-MDNA55 is a novel, locally-acting, anti-cancer therapeutic being developed by Medicenna for the treatment of tumors of the brain in adults of which Glioblastoma ("GB") is the most aggressive type.
-GB is also the most common form of adult brain cancer, with 27,500 new cases diagnosed each year and the second most common cause of brain cancer deaths.
-To date, 72 adult patients have been treated in four Phase 1 and Phase 2 studies for either recurrent GB or peripheral non-brain solid tumors.
-A Phase 2 protocol for evaluating MDNA55 for the treatment of rGB has been approved by the FDA and is currently enrolling patients in the United States.
+MDNA55 is a novel, locally-acting, anti-cancer therapeutic being developed by Medicenna for the treatment of tumors of the brain in adults of which Glioblastoma ("GBM") is the most aggressive type.
+GBM is also the most common form of adult brain cancer, with 27,500 new cases diagnosed each year and the second most common cause of brain cancer deaths.
 MDNA55 has obtained Fast Track Designation from the FDA as well as Orphan Drug Designation from the FDA and the EMA.